15 Best Fishing Lakes in Ohio

 One of the highlights of fishing this lake is finding a local restaurant near your lodging that will cook up your catch for dinner.
 Your guide can advise you of the best restaurants that offer this in the area where you are fishing.

 You can access Lake Erie fishing points from many towns across northern Ohio, like Port Clinton and Geneva-on-the-Lake.
-Sandusky is a great place to stay to catch a fishing charter, as it is right on the water and there are a good number of resorts and less expensive mainstream hotels like the Best Western Plus Sandusky Hotel & Suites.
+Sandusky is a great place to stay to catch a fishing charter, as it is right on the water and there are a good number of resorts and less expensive mainstream hotels.
 You can also ferry across the lake to South Bass Island and charter out of Put-in-Bay.

 2. Ohio River